 The cost is also a parameter to consider: the vast majority (70%) of them charge flat fees per post, or in exchange for free product (they also need to nurture their page…).
 The remaining percent is after of lump-sum (big?) deals.

-But influencers aren’t a sales promotion
+But influencers aren’t a one-off sales promotion

 Protecting their brand and reputation, influencers, aren’t there for your sales promotion needs and sales volumes.
 They care more about exclusivity, uniqueness, innovation, forward-looking (new) things …I hope as you do!

 The top metric by which influencers and creators measure success remains the number of “follows/likes” their posts get and of course how many click-through to the landing page you have prepared for the sale, event, new product, or e-mail collection.